The battle over which department Developer Relations belongs in continues to be long and ongoing.

 These are just a few examples of how DevRel fits well into a Marketing org.
 There are many more (e.g., working closely with Content Marketing, Brand, Growth, Social Media, Partners, Marketing Engineering, Data, Demand Generation... the list goes on).

-My core philosophy around Developer Marketing is concerned with two primary tenets:
+My core philosophy around Developer Marketing is concerned with three primary tenets:

 - Be Genuine